Care for serious illness and end-of-life that focuses on comfort, relieves symptoms, and helps you live as well as possible.

 Costs and fees

-If you wish to receive palliative care at home, the BC Palliative Care Benefits program may help cover the cost of certain medications and supplies.
+If you wish to receive palliative care at home, the BC Palliative Care Benefits program may help cover the cost of home support and certain medications and supplies.
+There is no charge for home care nursing or rehabilitation services.